Watch Out, Selena Gomez: Ariana Grande Has Second Most-Followed Instagram Page

-It looks like Selena Gomez and Taylor Swift aren’t the only queens of Instagram.
+Looks like Selena Gomez and Taylor Swift aren’t the only queens of Instagram.
 Ariana Grande just dethroned Taylor Swift by surpassing 100 million followers on the social media app.
 The pint-size diva is in second place, right behind Selena Gomez.
 It looks like cute singers are all the rage on Instagram.

 Selena Gomez is still the queen of Instagram with her 112 million followers.
 She better watch out for her spot since fellow pop singer Ariana Grande grabbed the second spot with her 99.2 million followers, reports Vanity Fair.
 She beat out Taylor Swift who has 98.6 million followers.
 Grande has made good use of her social media accounts.

-Like Gomez, she had started on a kids’ show before she transitioned into a pop star.
+Like Gomez, she has started on a kids’ show before she transitioned into a pop star.
 Grande also drops No. 1 hits while juggling her world tours, beauty collaborations, fashion lines, and acting gigs.
 She also has become the target of tabloid rumors due to her high-profile relationships and celebrity feuds.

 A post shared by Ariana Grande (@arianagrande) on

-The reason why Ariana is in the No. 2 spot is because she posts way more than Taylor, who has been laying low on her music hiatus.
+The reason why Ariana is in the No. 2 spot is because she posts way more than Taylor – who has been laying low on her music hiatus.
 Meanwhile, Selena has shied away from social media amid entering rehab last year for depression and anxiety due to her ongoing battle with lupus.
 She has only posted three times in the past two weeks.
 Ariana, on the other hand, sometimes posts up to five times per day.

 While other celebrities are more strategic about their Instagram posts, Grande doesn’t seem to worry.
 She will post black-and-white snapshots, grainy photos, and a series of photos of herself wearing her signature ponytail or oversized duds.
-Grande will also share pictures of her family, her dog, and her boyfriend, Mac Miller.
+Grande will also share pictures of her family, her dog, and her boyfriend Mac Miller.
 It looks like she is willing to share as much of her life with her fans as much as possible.

 A post shared by Ariana Grande (@arianagrande) on